ibm-cloud-docs/satellite/storage-azuredisk-csi-driver.md

     ```
     {: pre}

 1. Copy one of the following example command for the template version that you want to use.
 For more information about the command, see `ibmcloud sat storage config create` in the [command reference](/docs/satellite?topic=satellite-satellite-cli-reference#storage-config-create-cli).
+Replace `AADCLIENTID` with your Microsoft Entra ID (formerly Azure Active Directory, AAD) Client ID and `AADCLIENTSECRET` with your Microsoft Entra ID Client Secret.
+See the [parameter reference](#azuredisk-csi-driver-parameter-reference) for descriptions of all parameters.

     Example command to create a version 1.30.3 configuration.